alfonsobries/vue-tailwind-docs/content/theming.md

 To make it easier to handle those classes, you can use the prop `fixedClasses` that all the components have, the classes defined in this attribute will always be merge to the currently active class of the component.

 For example, let's say that you need all your buttons to have a small transition-related class and you know all of them will have a shadow.
-Consider this two alternatives:
+Consider these two alternatives:

 <wrong-tip>
 You can repeat the same common classes over and over.